-As I've mentioned before, the TGO Challenge is a 14 day coast-to-cost walk across Scotland running from May 14th – May 29th, 2010.
-I've been accepted into this year's event from a field of international applicants and plan to raise charity during my hike for The Leukemia and Lymphoma Society to fight blood cancers.
-I'm in the final stages of planning my cross-country route, but before I submit it for approval, I plan to write a narrative for each day to make sure I haven't overlooked anything along my route.
+As I’ve mentioned before, the TGO Challenge is a 14 day coast-to-cost walk across Scotland running from May 14th – May 29th, 2010.
+I’ve been accepted into this year’s event from a field of international applicants.
+I’m in the final stages of planning my cross-country route, but before I submit it for approval, I plan to write a narrative for each day to make sure I haven’t overlooked anything along my route.
 Backpacking along a cross-country route in a foreign country is very different from hiking a well defined path like the Appalachian Trail.

 Getting to Shiel Bridge